What are Schwartz Rounds?

 - Volunteer as a panelist or just come and share the experience as part of the audience.

-“I really valued the openness and honesty of Schwartz panelists when sharing their stories.
-It made me reflect on my own placement experiences when I have felt silent/invisible due to/around other members of staff.”
+“I really valued the openness and honesty of Schwartz panelists when sharing their stories.”

 “…It was powerful, heartfelt, and helps break through boundaries and barriers.”